Extremal graphs for the odd prism: Introduction

+One can consider the prism from the perspective of Cartesian product.
+The {\it Cartesian product} of graphs $G$ and $F$, denoted by $G\square F$, has vertex set $V(G)\times V(F)$, in which two distinct vertices $(g_1,f_1)$ and $(g_2,f_2)$ are adjacent in $G\square F$ if either $g_1=g_2$ and $f_1f_2\in E(F)$, or $f_1=f_2$ and $g_1g_2\in E(G)$.
 In 2022, Brada\v{c}, Janzer, Sudakov and Tomon \cite{BJST2022} studied the Tur\'{a}n number of the grid $P_t \square P_t$, where $P_t$ is the path on $t$ vertices.
-More precisely, they proved that for each integer $t\ge 2$, there exist positive numbers $C_1$ and $C_2$ depending only on $t$ such that

-In our paper, we shall consider the Tur\'{a}n number for the Cartesian product of an odd cycle and a path.
+More precisely, they proved that for $t\ge 2$, there exist positive numbers $C_1$ and $C_2$ depending only on $t$ such that $ C_1n^{3/2}\le \mathrm{ex}(n,P_t\square P_t) \le C_2n^{3/2}$.
+In our paper, we shall consider the Tur\'{a}n number for the Cartesian product of an odd cycle and an edge.
 Recall that $C_{2k+1}$ is the cycle on $2k+1$ vertices.
-Observe that the odd prism can be written as the Cartesian product $C_{2k+1}\square P_2$.
-For example, the triangular prism is equal to $C_3 \square P_2$; see, e.g., Figure \ref{odd-wheel-prism}.
-As promised, we shall study the Tur\'{a}n number of the prism $C_{2k+1} \square P_2$.
-First of all, we observe that $\chi(C_{2k+1}\square P_2 )=3$.
-By Erd\H{o}s--Stone--Simonovits' theorem in (\ref{E-S-S}), one can get an asymptotic value as below
+Observe that the odd prism $C_{2k+1}^{\square} := C_{2k+1} \square K_2$ is the graph consisting of two vertex disjoint cycles of order $2k+1$ and a matching pairing the corresponding vertices of these two cycles.
+For example, the third and fourth graph in Figure \ref{odd-wheel-prism} are the triangular prism.
+As promised, we shall study the Tur\'{a}n number of the prism $C_{2k+1}^{\square}$.
+By Erd\H{o}s--Stone--Simonovits' theorem in (\ref{E-S-S}), we get an asymptotic value

-Furthermore, one natural problem is to refine the error term and determine the exact Tur\'{a}n number of $C_{2k+1}\square P_2 $.
-Our result in this paper solves this problem and study the exact value of $\ex(n,C_{2k+1}\square P_2 )$.
-Moreover, we also characterize the extremal graphs for $C_{2k+1}\square P_2 $.
+Furthermore, one natural problem is to refine the error term and determine the exact Tur\'{a}n number of $C_{2k+1}^{\square}$.
+Our result in this paper solves this problem and study the exact value of $\ex(n,C_{2k+1}^{\square})$.
+Moreover, we also characterize the extremal graphs for $C_{2k+1}^{\square} $.